Chart Color Schemes

 Maidstone has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 12 infrastructure projects that could impact a certain area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects that may impact the area.
 Key projects include Defence Site Maribyrnong Redevelopment, Hampstead Park Maidstone, West Footscray Community Facilities Plan, and New Footscray Hospital.
-The following list details those considered most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.